DevOps Engineer

 Reality

-Startups and mid-size companies need DevOps engineers just as much, if not more.
-Small teams benefit enormously from automated deployments, containerized services, and proper monitoring.
-In fact, smaller companies often give DevOps engineers broader responsibilities and faster career growth.
+Startups and mid-size companies need DevOps just as much.
+Small teams benefit enormously from automated deployments, containerized services, and monitoring.
+Smaller companies often give broader responsibilities and faster career growth.

 European Market